ROCKAWAY BEACH JAZZ FESTIVAL

 I've been curating the Rockaway Beach Jazz Festival since the first one in 2014.

-The festival happens at the height of the summer action and crowds, in mid to late July, with 3 one hour sets from 3 different bands.
+The festival is scheduled at the height of the summer action and crowds, usually in mid to late July, with 3 one hour sets from 3 different bands.
 Check out the Jazz Festival Facebook page for info & photos from festivals past.

-There have been a lot of changes on the boardwalk businesses that hosted the festival over the last year or two; unfortunately there was no festival in 2021, and it's also not happening for 2022.
-It's possible it'll come back in 2023 through the NYC Parks Department; they are building a bandshell right off of the boardwalk at 94th Street, but it won't be ready until the 2023 season - that would be the ideal, new location - stay tuned.
+There have been a lot of changes on the boardwalk businesses that hosted the festival over the last couple of years, so unfortunately the festival is on indefinite hold.
+The NYC Parks Department have built a bandshell right off of the boardwalk at 94th Street, so in the future, that would be the ideal, new location - stay tuned.

 Here's a few older articles about the festival..